 Enum is abbreviated as enumeration.
 It is a process in which we mention something one by one.
-Similarly, we have enumerations in every programming language be it JAVA, C or excel VBA.
-In VBA we have some inbuilt enumerations which starts with VB like VBnewLine is used to insert a new line.
+Similarly, we have enumerations in every programming language, whether JAVA, C, or Excel VBA.
+In VBA, we have some inbuilt enumerations which start with VB, like VBnewLine is used to insert a new line.
 It is an enumeration.
-In Excel VBA we can also create our own custom enumerations.
+In Excel VBA, we can also create our custom enumerations.

-In VBA, Enum is actually a variable just like integer or string and others.
+In VBA, Enum is a variable, just like an integer or string and others.
 We can make a list of elements in VBA and use the variables.
 Enums are made to make things easier to use or easy to find.
-For example for a motorbike company like Bajaj enumeration will be a list of bikes they produce such as pulsar, Avenger, dominar, etc. The one thing which we need to keep in mind is that enum is like a numeric variable which can be used as a representation of one interpretation.
-There is also another way to use status messages by using constant but they can be tiresome because they are not grouped and come along with all the other enumerated variables of VBA.
-But with using VBA ENUM we can group our enumerations in one group and use them whenever we like.
+For example, for a motorbike company like Bajaj, enumeration will be a list of bikes they produce, such as Pulsar, Avenger, dominar, etc. We need to remember that an enum is like a numeric variable that can be used as a representation of one interpretation.
+There is also another way to use status messages by using a constant.
+Still, they can be tiresome because they are not grouped and come along with all the other enumerated variables of VBA.
+But by using VBA ENUM, we can group our enumerations in one group and use them whenever we like.

 Syntax of Enum in Excel VBA

 The syntax to use ENUM in Excel VBA is as follows:

 Enum EnumName EnumValue [= LongValue] EnumValue [= LongValue] [[_EnumValue]] [= LongValue] End Enum

 An important thing to remember is that the values specified in ENUM should have specific values.
 Still, if we do not provide any value to it, VBA automatically gives the first enum value as 0, the next one as 1, and so on.